by Dr. Bill Rawls

 Though they are not typically spread by ticks, they may be present and not causing symptoms when a tick bite carrying borrelia or one of the other coinfections occurs.

 Chronic Immune Dysfunction commonly associated with stealth microbe infections can also cause reactivation of dormant viruses.
 There are eight different herpes-type viruses that infect humans and stay dormant in nerve tissue.
-Some examples include Epstein Barr virus, CMV, and the virus associated with shingles.
+Some examples include Epstein-Barr virus (EBV), CMV, and the virus associated with shingles.

 The Chronic Disease Connection